Manual - Data Quality for the CORE sensor

 Message: “Calibrating” and grey plotted line |

-CORE temp shown with grey background |
+CORE data not shown |

 TempQuality = 1 |